Athletic Training Policies and Procedures

 - Abusive behavior or language is not tolerated.
 No profanity.
 Good conduct is appreciated.
-Failure to comply with this request or any other rules will result in ejection from the facility.

-- Wear appropriate clothing.
-This is a coed athletic training facility.
+- Wear appropriate clothing; this is a coed athletic training facility.

 - No cleated shoes of any kind are to be worn in the athletic training facility.